-1. Choose a designer print
+4. Choose a designer print

 Blinds 2 Go offers a fabulous range of made-to-measure blinds, including prints designed by Orla Kiely, such as this Linear Stem Dandelion Roman blind.
 Choose from light filtering, blackout and thermal linings, sewn in rods, endless chain sidewinders and universal brackets suitable for top and face fittings.
 The fabric can also be attached with velcro, making it quick and easy to remove blinds for cleaning.
-Prices start from £45.

 English Blinds have a great selection; this Multi Lux Flamingo roller blind is waterproof, fabulously practical idea for a window next to the kitchen sink.

-3. Fit motorised blinds for convenience
+6. Fit motorized blinds for convenience

-While a manual roller blind will generally do, for a bank of floor-to-ceiling windows, it might be worth investing in a motorised option that can raise or lower them all at the touch of a button.
+While a manual roller blind will generally do, for a bank of floor-to-ceiling windows, it might be worth investing in a motorized option that can raise or lower them all at the touch of a button.

 Venetian blinds, both practical and stylish, are usually made from wood, plastic or metal, which makes them easy to wipe down so they won't harbour germs, dirt or the usual kitchen smells.
 The adjustable slats provide lots of options for privacy and light control, and when not in use, you can pull them up almost out of sight, which is great if you have garden views.
-These aluminium Venetian blinds in teal cost from £81, Style Studio.
+These aluminium Venetian blinds in teal are from Style Studio.

-5. Make blinds a focal point
+8. Make blinds a focal point

 If you are a lover of pattern you might want to include a bold print somewhere in your kitchen, with blinds an obvious choice.

-6. Consider a top-down style
+9. Consider a top-down style

 Want to control the light or privacy levels in your kitchen?
 Try a top-down kitchen blind idea, which is designed to roll down from the top of the window, allowing light in from above, as well as from below.

-7. Save money with an off-the-shelf blind
+10. Save money with an off-the-shelf blind

-9. Swap a beautiful print in, then out again
+12. Swap a beautiful print in, then out again

-Love to introduce pattern and colour but also change your mind regularly about how you want your kitchen to look?
+Love to introduce pattern and color but also change your mind regularly about how you want your kitchen to look?
 This Almond Blossom Blue Blackout blind on Bloc Blinds' Fabric Changer Roller Blind, meaning you can take off the old fabric and replace it with a new one.
 Clever.

-10. Adjust the kitchen's light levels with ease
+13. Adjust the kitchen's light levels with ease

 Zebra blinds have movable fabric bands in an alternating translucent and transparent material allowing you to choose how best to allow light to enter your room by fine tuning the light levels as the bands match up.
 Choose from a wide range of stylish fabrics to suit your kitchen.

-11. Choose blinds for bi-fold doors and French windows
+14. Choose blinds for bi-fold doors and French windows

 The popularity of French, bi-folding and sliding doors has pushed blind manufacturers to up their game, creating ever more innovative blind solutions – including those that fit into the door frames themselves, or ones that roll from the top downwards instead of from the bottom up to let in extra light – or to provide shade where needed.

-Consider the effect you want to create – the more material used, such as in Roman blinds, the more traditional the room will feel; the more streamlined (think Venetian or roller blinds), the more contemporary the finish.
+Door window treatment ideas are some of the hardest to get right.
+So consider the effect you want to create – the more material used, such as in Roman blinds, the more traditional the room will feel; the more streamlined (think Venetian or roller blinds), the more contemporary the finish.